Bankruptcy: European Union

 The insolvency numbers for private individuals also do not show the whole picture.
 Only a fraction of heavily indebted households file for insolvency.
 Two of the main reasons for this are the stigma of declaring themselves insolvent and the potential business disadvantage.

-Following the soar in insolvencies in the last decade, a number of European countries, such as France, Germany, Spain and Italy, began to revamp their bankruptcy laws in 2013.
-They modelled these new laws after the image of Chapter 11 of the U.S. Bankruptcy Code.
+Following the soar in insolvencies in the previous decade, a number of European countries, such as France, Germany, Spain and Italy, began to revamp their bankruptcy laws in 2013.
+They modelled these new laws on Chapter 11 of the U.S. Bankruptcy Code.
 Currently, the majority of insolvency cases have ended in liquidation in Europe rather than the businesses surviving the crisis.
 These new law models are meant to change this; lawmakers are hoping to turn bankruptcy into a chance for restructuring rather than a death sentence for the companies.

+EU policy aims to ensure that "honest entrepreneurs" are afforded a second chance at business development.
+A faster start-up programme for people affected by bankruptcy operating in Denmark and a scheme to support Belgian business owners and self-employed persons were highlighted in a 2008 European Commission Communication as good practice examples in this field.

 Effective sovereign bankruptcy

 Technically, states do not collapse directly due to a sovereign default event itself.
-However, the tumultuous events that follow may bring down the state, so in common language we do describe states as being bankrupted.
+However, the tumultuous events that follow may bring down the state, so in common language, states would be described as being bankrupted.

-Some examples of this are when a Korean state bankrupted Imperial China causing its destruction, or more specifically, when Chang'an's (Sui Dynasty) war with Pyongyang (Goguryeo) in 614 A.D. ended in the former's disintegration within 4 years, although the latter also seemingly entered into decline and fell some 56 years later.
-Another example is when the United States, with heavy financial backing from its allies (creditors), bankrupted the Soviet Union which led to the latter's demise.
+An example of this is when the Goguryeo–Sui War in 614 A.D. ended in the disintegration of Sui dynasty China within 4 years, although their enemy Goguryeo (occupying modern Korea) also seemingly entered into decline and fell some 56 years later.